 - Three B2B Pricing Mistakes to Avoid Like a Plague

 What is B2B pricing?

-It’s important to be mindful of the different pricing models and strategies that go into establishing B2B prices, and we’ll discuss both below.
+It’s important to be mindful of the different pricing models, strategies, tips, and mistakes to avoid when establishing your B2B prices.
+We’ll discuss each of these below.

-A B2B pricing model is the framework and structure for your pricing strategy, like how you’ll end up charging other businesses when they make a purchase.
-For example, some businesses charge by usage amount, and others charge a flat rate.
-Let’s discuss the three most popular models below.
+A B2B pricing model is the framework and structure for your pricing strategy.
+It determines how you’ll charge other businesses when they make a purchase.
+For example, while some businesses charge by usage amount, others charge a flat rate or use tiered pricing.

 1. User-Based Pricing

-User-based pricing is when you charge businesses based on the number of users that will have access to or use the product or service being sold.
-Prices are higher if there are more users, and lower if there are less.
+User-based pricing charges businesses based on the number of users who will have access to or use your product.
+Prices are higher if there are more users, and lower if there are fewer.

-A straightforward, simple model for the selling business.
+This is a straightforward, simple model for selling.

 Buying companies may share a single login for multiple users to avoid higher costs.